rballachay/morbius/src/vision/rgbdSeg/README.md

 ### Finding the ground plane

 Finding the ground plane in the list of planes is relatively simple.
-Assuming that the robots camera is correctly positioned on top of the robot (i.e. it is parallel to the ground), we know that the y-component of the normal vector for the ground surface should be approximately zero.
+Assuming that the robots camera is correctly positioned on top of the robot (i.e. it is parallel to the ground), we know that the y-component of the normal vector for the ground surface should be approximately -1, meaning it will be pointing directly upwards.

 ### Improving the depth map

 The depth map by default is not very good/stable.
 Each time it is captured, there are large holes and other artifacts that mess with the accuracy of downstream applications.
 A description of the full range of post-processing that may be performed [can be found here](https://dev.intelrealsense.com/docs/depth-post-processing).
 According to the docs, no post-processing is performed on the on-board processor, meaning that all of this is handed over to the host processer + realsense2 SDK.
-The filters recommended by Intel were used, which inludes the following
+In addition, we have determined that we can greatly improve accuracy by taking the average of the color and depth map over 10 frames and performing plane Segmentation on this combined data.

 ### Angle of incidence + reflection